-5.11 Program Administration:
+Program Administration:

-Applicant meets with Economic Development and Planning staff to discuss the details of the development proposal to determine if they are eligible.
+- Applicant meets with Economic Development and Planning staff to discuss the details of the development proposal to determine if they are eligible. - Applications for grants must be made prior to the issuance of the first above grade building permit for the development. - Applicant is required to submit a proposed TIEG payment plan with their CIP application for review and approval by City staff. - Each application qualifying for the TEIG incentive under the CIP program requires Council approval. - Agreement is to be entered into with the City, which is prepared by Legal, which will specify the terms of the grant.

-- Applications for grants must be made prior to the issuance of the first above grade building permit for the development. - Applicant is required to submit a proposed TIEG payment plan with their CIP application for review and approval by City staff. - Each application qualifying for the TEIG incentive under the CIP program requires Council approval. - Agreement is to be entered into with the City, which is prepared by Legal, specifying the terms of the grant.
-Failure to satisfy the requirements of the Financial Incentives Agreement may result in termination of the Agreement and participation in the incentives program with the City and Region of Peel. - The applicant must be the owner of the property or have the owner's written authorization to apply for the grant. - The owner must enter into an agreement with the City to be registered on title, pursuant to Section 28(7) and 28(11) of the Planning Act. - The property owner must not be in arrears of property taxes or other fees and charges on the day the Agreement is signed. - Applicant is required to submit the final MPAC property re-assessment along with the final TIEG payment plan to the City for approval prior to finalizing the Financial Incentives Agreement. - The applicant will only be rebated the amount agreed to and executed in the TIEG payment approved by the City in year one and will not reflect any inflationary changes to property taxes as per subsequent MPAC re-assessments or municipal tax increases.
-The applicant will be responsible for paying any inflationary cost proceeding the first year of the payment plan. - The MPAC re-assessment must be received and the application must be approved by the City prior to October 1st to be considered for funding in the upcoming fiscal year budget. - The applicant is required to submit a letter to the CIP administrator annually noting their development has maintained the office use component as approved in the approved through the CIP program or advising staff of any changes to the office use square footage prior to October 1st. - All proposed developments must conform to all City by-laws, policies, and processes, and all improvements must be made pursuant to an approved building permit, and conform to the Ontario Building Code and applicable zoning requirements and development approvals.
+- The applicant must be the owner of the property or have the owner's written authorization to apply for the grant. - The owner must enter into an agreement with the City to be registered on title, pursuant to Section 28(7) and 28(11) of the Planning Act. - The property owner must not be in arrears of property taxes or other fees and charges on the day the agreement is signed. - Applicant is required to submit the final MPAC property re-assessment along with the final TIEG payment plan to the City for approval prior to finalizing the execution agreement. - The MPAC re-assessment must be received and the application must be approved by the City prior to October 1st to be considered for funding in the upcoming fiscal year budget. - The applicant is required to submit a letter to the CIP administrator annually noting their development has maintained the office use component as approved in the approved through the CIP program or advising staff of any changes to the office use square footage prior to October 1st. - All proposed developments must conform to all City by-laws, policies, and processes, and all improvements must be made pursuant to an approved building permit, and conform to the Ontario Building Code and applicable zoning requirements and development approvals.

-5.12 TIEG Agreement
+TIEG Agreement:

-Shall be in compliance with the Program's requirements and conditions as set out in the Financial Incentives Agreement the Applicant will be required to enter into with the City.
+Shall be in compliance with the Program's requirements and conditions as set out in the TIEG Agreement the Applicant will be required to enter into with the City.
 Conditions in the Agreement include but are not limited to: